Pharmacy in Downers Grove

 Loyola University Medical Center

-Hines Preceptors: Justin Schmidt, Pharm.D., BCPS and Jeff Wieczorkiewicz, Pharm.D., BCPS
+Hines Preceptors: Justin Schmidt, Pharm.D., BCPS, BC-ADM and Jeff Wieczorkiewicz, Pharm.D., BCPS

 Loyola Preceptor: Carrie Sincak, Pharm.D., BCPS, FASHP

-This required rotation provides comprehensive acute care to patients within a large teaching institution.
+This required six-week rotation provides comprehensive acute care to patients within a large teaching institution.
 This practice site provides the resident with experience in a diverse internal medicine setting.
 The pharmacy resident will also have the opportunity to work with physicians, nurses, and pharmacy and medical students.
 Residents will be able to demonstrate their knowledge of pathophysiology and clinical therapeutics for the following disease states: diabetes mellitus, hypertension, thrombotic disorders, cardiovascular disease, gastrointestinal disorders, renal disorders, and infectious diseases.
-Residents will select to spend one month at either Hines VA or Loyola.
+Residents will select to spend one month at either Hines VA or Loyola for this inpatient internal medicine rotation.

 Advocate Lutheran General